Joseph Conrad: Citizenship

 Conrad was a Russian subject, having been born in the Russian part of what had once been the Polish–Lithuanian Commonwealth.
 After his father's death, Conrad's uncle Bobrowski had attempted to secure Austrian citizenship for him—to no avail, probably because Conrad had not received permission from Russian authorities to remain abroad permanently and had not been released from being a Russian subject.
-Conrad could not return to Ukraine, in the Russian Empire—he would have been liable to many years' military service and, as the son of political exiles, to harassment.
+Conrad could not return to the Russian Empire—he would have been liable to many years of military service and, as the son of political exiles, to harassment.

 In a letter of 9 August 1877, Conrad's uncle Bobrowski broached two important subjects: the desirability of Conrad's naturalisation abroad (tantamount to release from being a Russian subject) and Conrad's plans to join the British merchant marine. "[D]o you speak English?...
 I never wished you to become naturalized in France, mainly because of the compulsory military service...
 I thought, however, of your getting naturalized in Switzerland..."
 In his next letter, Bobrowski supported Conrad's idea of seeking citizenship of the United States or of "one of the more important Southern [American] Republics".

 Eventually Conrad would make his home in England.
 On 2 July 1886 he applied for British nationality, which was granted on 19 August 1886.
 Yet, in spite of having become a subject of Queen Victoria, Conrad had not ceased to be a subject of Tsar Alexander III.
 To achieve his freedom from that subjection, he had to make many visits to the Russian Embassy in London and politely reiterate his request.
 He would later recall the Embassy's home at Belgrave Square in his novel The Secret Agent.
 Finally, on 2 April 1889, the Russian Ministry of Home Affairs released "the son of a Polish man of letters, captain of the British merchant marine" from the status of Russian subject.